The Artemis II Mission (Updated)

 Artemis II mission overview

-It should be reemphasized that Artemis II is not a lunar landing mission, it is a lunar flyby mission.
-Taking place over ten days, the Artemis crew will leave Earth, fly around the Moon and then return.
-This will be the first time humans have travelled beyond low-Earth orbit since the Apollo 17 mission and will take the crew further from Earth than any human has ever been.
+Taking place over nine days, the Artemis crew left Earth, flew around the Moon and then returned.
+This was the first time humans travelled beyond low-Earth orbit since the Apollo 17 mission and took the crew further from Earth than any human had ever been.

 Launch

-Artemis II begins at the Kennedy Space Center in Cape Canaveral, Florida.
-At 11:20 p.m.
-EST, the Space Launch System will ignite its four main engines along with its solid rocket boosters.
-The rocket will lift off from Launch Complex 39B and climb into the night sky.
-About two minutes into flight, the SLS will jettison the solid rocket boosters at an altitude of about 50 km and a speed of 5,000 km/h.
-Once the SLS is above the densest part of the atmosphere, the Launch Abort System will be jettisoned.
-Eight minutes into the flight, the SLS will have reached an orbital velocity of 28,000 km/h.
-At this point, the core stage of the rocket will shut down and most of it will be jettisoned.
-However, a small upper section of the core stage called the Interim Cryogenic Propulsion Stage (ICPS) will remain attached.
+At 6:35pm EDT, the Space Launch System rocket ignited its four main engines along with its solid rocket boosters.
+The rocket lifted off from Launch Complex 39B and climbed into the evening sky.
+About two minutes into the ascent, the SLS jettisoned the solid rocket boosters at an altitude of about 50 km and a speed of 5,000 km/h.
+Once the SLS was above the densest part of the atmosphere, the Launch Abort System was jettisoned.
+Eight minutes into the ascent, the SLS reached an orbital velocity of 28,000 km/h.
+At this point, the core stage of the rocket was shut down and most of it was jettisoned.
+However, a small upper section of the core stage called the Interim Cryogenic Propulsion Stage (ICPS) remained attached.

 Earth orbit